top of page

 Amy joined Englund lab as a Master’s student in Genetics and Molecular Sciences at The University of Helsinki and is continuing in the lab as a doctoral researcher.
 Her project investigates the use of hydrogels as a 3D model system for studying cell-matrix interactions.
 She is specifically interested in how ECM influences drug resistance in breast cancer and its implications for therapeutic approaches.
 Outside the lab she likes to enjoy nature and experiment with baking.

-Iiris Sipari, BSc
+Iiris Sipari, MSc

 Alissa Prast, MSc